2023 IGU-CGE Conference, Oxford

 Accomodation

-Whilst we are not in a position to recommend or endorse any hotels/accommodation, we appreciate that it can sometimes be helpful to have some accommodation signposted.
-As such, we have shared a few options below (covering a range of prices):
+Whilst we were not in a position to recommend or endorse any hotels/accommodation, we shared a few options below:

 Rooms in Oxford Colleges: